Janet Jackson, Def Leppard, Nicks join Rock Hall of Fame

 Def Leppard, Nicks and Roxy Music were voted in during their first years as nominees.
 Other 2019 nominees who didn’t make the cut included LL Cool J, Devo, Rage Against the Machine, MC5, John Prine, Todd Rundgren and Kraftwerk.

-There’s some question about whether Radiohead will shrug its collective shoulder as a nominee.
+There’s some question about whether Radiohead will shrug its collective shoulder as an inductees.
 The English band seemed like generic grunge rockers on their initial hit “Creep,” but with the album “OK Computer” and beyond have become consistent sonic pioneers.
 Among its rock hall class, Radiohead has the most impact on the current music scene.

 In an interview with Rolling Stone earlier this year, Radiohead’s Jonny Greenwood said “I don’t care” when asked about the rock hall.
 Bandmate Ed O’Brien said, “culturally, I don’t understand it.
 I think it might be a quintessentially American thing.”